The loan you want - when you need it

 Our loans are simple, straightforward and competitive

 In order to receive a loan through North London Credit Union you must be a member.
 You can apply to join and borrow at the same time and membership is free.
-If you are already a member, please log-in to your account and apply via the member’s area.

 We carry out an assessment of the affordability of loan repayments and we also obtain a credit report to review each applicant’s history of managing credit.